 Staff who are household contacts of a positive Covid-19 case will now be able to continue to work as normal if they remain asymptomatic and continue to test twice weekly.

-Readers are recommended to regularly refer to the NHS Employers website for further updates.
+Readers are recommended to regularly refer to the NHS Employers Covid-19 webpages for further updates on the following topics: